-10.2.1.2 A minimum of five products include one or more of the following verifications that evaluate the products through end of life (cradle-to-grave product life cycle):

-Third party verified Type III Environmental Product Declarations (EPD) according to ISO 21930: 2007 or ISO 14025: 2006;
+10.2.1.2 A minimum of five products include one or Maximum = 10 points more of the following verifications that evaluate the products through end of life (cradle-to-grave product life cycle): Points are earned where products are evaluated through end of life:Ten points are earned for 10 or more Third party verified Type III Environmental Product Declarations (EPD) according to ISO 21930: 2007 or ISO 14025: 2006; products.Nine points are earned for 9 products.Eight points are earned for 8 products.
+AND/OR • Seven points are earned for 7 products.

-AND/OR

 Third party verified product life cycle assessment based upon ISO 14040: 2006 and ISO 14044: 2006.

-Compliance with 10.2.1.2 can be used for 10.2.1.1

-- Multi-attribute Standards (MAS): products compared use the same MAS.
-Examples include the following: - NSF/ANSI 140-2015 Sustainability Assessment for Carpet - NSF/ANSI 332-2015 Sustainability Assessment for Resilient Flooring - NSF/ANSI 336-2011 Sustainability Assessment for Commercial Furnishings Fabric - NSF/ANSI 342-2014 Sustainability Assessment for Wallcovering Products - NSF/ANSI 347-2012 Sustainability Assessment for Single Ply Roof Membranes - ANSI/NSC 373-2014 Sustainability Assessment for Natural Dimension Stone - ANSI/BIFMA e3-2014: Business and Institutional Furniture Sustainability Standard (BIFMA e3) and Level Sustainability Certification Program for Furniture - Tile Council of North America's Green Squared Certification (ANSI A138.1-2011) - UL 100: Sustainability of Gypsum Boards and Panels (2012) - UL 102: Sustainability of Swinging Door Leafs (2009)
+Six points are earned for 6 products.
+Five points are earned for 5 products.
+No points are earned for fewer than 5 products.
+Compliance with 10.2.1.2 can be used for 10.2.1.1 Informational Reference(s): Multi-attribute Standards (MAS): products compared use the same MAS.
+Examples include the following: NSF/ANSI 140-2015 Sustainability Assessment for Carpet NSF/ANSI 332-2015 Sustainability Assessment for Resilient Flooring NSF/ANSI 336-2011 Sustainability Assessment for Commercial Furnishings Fabric NSF/ANSI 342-2014 Sustainability Assessment for Wallcovering Products NSF/ANSI 347-2012 Sustainability Assessment for Single Ply Roof Membranes ANSI/NSC 373-2014 Sustainability Assessment for Natural Dimension Stone ANSI/BIFMA e3-2014: Business and Institutional Furniture Sustainability Standard (BIFMA e3) and Level Sustainability Certification Program for Furniture Tile Council of North America's Green Squared Certification (ANSI A138.1-2011) UL 100: Sustainability of Gypsum Boards and Panels (2012) UL 102: Sustainability of Swinging Door Leafs (2009)